gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### Shell

-[Terminal](https://docs.gitlab.com/ce/gitlab-basics/start-using-git.html) on Mac OSX, GitBash on Windows, or Linux Terminal on Linux.
+Terminal on Mac OSX, GitBash on Windows, or Linux Terminal on Linux.
+You [use git]() and make changes to GitLab projects in your shell.
+You [use git](https://docs.gitlab.com/ce/gitlab-basics/start-using-git.html) and make changes to GitLab projects in your shell.

 ### Single-tenant